 Also known as AptNet, Ethernet

-CUIT is currently expanding ApartmentNet to additional buildings; updates regarding specific buildings are available on the Morningside Heights Wired ApartmentNet Buildings page.
+ApartmentNet information for specific buildings is available on the Morningside Heights Wired ApartmentNet Buildings page.

 Be aware that if your wireless router causes a network disruption, your network port will be disabled until CUIT can resolve the problem.
 CUIT will not provide refunds for ports disabled due to improperly configured devices (or infected hosts) attached to the Columbia network.